-Q train derailment caused by improper maintenance: MTA
+Q train derailment caused by improper maintenance resulting in ‘abnormal condition’ on car, MTA says - amNewYork

 No injuries were reported after the incident and all passengers were evacuated safely from the train, but the derailment snarled service on the B and Q lines until just after 5 p.m. on Friday.

-John Samuelsen, president of TWU International and TWU Local 100 representing subway workers, said the MTA cut back on equipment inspections and mainenance years ago, and now riders are feeling the effects.
+John Samuelsen, president of TWU International and TWU Local 100 representing subway workers, said the MTA cut back on equipment inspections and maintenance years ago, and now riders are feeling the effects.

 “There is a direct correlation.
 The system needs more workers, more boots on the ground, so subway cars and signal are checked and maintained much more frequently,” Samuelsen said in an emailed statement following Habersham’s comments Monday.